 The Dixon Iron and Metal Company (DIMCO) is a former scrap metal recycler that operated from the 1940s until 2017.
 DIMCO is located at 78 Monroe Ave in Dixon, IL, adjacent to the Rock River, residential, commercial, and industrial properties.
-In 2018 Illinois EPA and/or their contractor conducted soil, groundwater, and soil vapor sampling as part of a Brownfield Redevelopment Assessment.
+In 2017 and 2018 the City of Dixon/Illinois EPA conducted soil, groundwater, and soil vapor sampling as part of a Brownfield Redevelopment Assessment.
+In 2019, EPA supplemented the City of Dixon/Illinois EPA sampling with additional soil sampling, groundwater investigation, and Rock River sampling (i.e. porewater, surface water, and sediment).
 The property was acquired by the City of Dixon in 2019.

-Removal activities are starting August 13, 2019, and are anticipated to last 8 to 12 weeks.
+Removal activities started on August 12, 2019, and are anticipated to last until mid-December.